tauseedzaman/tauseedzaman/README.md

 # Hi there 👋

 - 🔭 I’m currently looking for a job as a dev
-- 🌱 I’m currently learning Web3 development
+- 🌱 I’m currently learning AI development
 - 👯 I’m looking to collaborate in Laravel
-- 💬 Ask me about Web2 Development
+- 💬 Ask me about BackEnd Development
 - 📫 How to reach me: tauseedzaman@pm.me
 - 😄 Pronouns: tauseedzaman
 - ⚡ Fun fact: Father of a Web2.0 😁